-- 1. Push the lever under the steering column all the way down. - 2.
+- 1. Push the lever under the left side of the steering column all the way down. - 2.
 Move the steering wheel to the desired position, making sure the wheel points toward your chest, not toward your face.
 Make sure you can see the instrument panel gauges and the indicator lights.